Professional Psychology (PSYD)

 PSYD 8291.
 Clinical Procedures.
 0 Credits.

-Experience in the practical application of clinical skills in the program clinic supervised by licensed clinical psychologists.
-Restricted to Professional Psychology graduate students only.
+Practical application of clinical skills in the program clinic supervised by licensed clinical psychologists.
+Restricted to graduate students in the professional psychology program.